 Harvey M. Applebaum (2007)

 HARVEY M. APPLEBAUM (2007).
 Established by the family and friends of Harvey M. Applebaum, B.A.
 1959, for an outstanding senior essay based on research done in the collections of the University Library’s Government Documents & Information Center.
-Essays may be submitted by faculty advisers or by students to Julie Linden, Government Documents Librarian, Social Science Library.
+Essays may be submitted by faculty advisers or by students to Kenya Flash, librarian for political science, global affairs, and government information.

 Helen A. Cooper Scholar of American Paintings and Sculpture Award (1996)